marstangg/tributepage/readme.md

 This tribute page is the first project that i have embarked on since learning html/css.
 This is a simple tribute webpage developed and built from scratch by Marcus Tang.

 ### <u>UX</u>
-This website  provides information about the band and their tour schedule for the month of June in 2019.
+This website  provides information about the band and their tour schedule for the month of July in 2019.
 Users will be able to access audio and video clips via links on the page.
 There is an image gallery section which provides a small selection of images of the band members and past gigs.
 Links to their verified social media pages are added so fans can follow the bands latest news and gossip.